-The device offers a reset feature, executed by writing FFh to the command register.
-When the device is in Busy state during random read, program or erase mode, the reset operation will abort these operations.
+The device offers a reset feature, executed by writing FFH to the command register.
+When the device is in Busy state during random read, program or erase modes, the reset operation will abort these operation.
 The contents of memory cells being altered are no longer valid, as the data will be partially programmed or erased.
+Internal address registers are cleared to "0"s and data registers to "1"s.
 The command register is cleared to wait for the next command, and the Status Register is cleared to value C0h when $\overline{\text{WP}}$ is high.
 Refer to table 3 for device status after reset operation.
-If the device is already in reset state a new reset command will not be accepted by the command register.
-The R/B pin transitions to low for tRST after the Reset command is written.
-Reset command is not necessary for normal operation.
+If the device is already in reset state a new reset command will not be accepted to by the command register.
+The R/B pin transitions to low for transitions to low for transitions to recessary for normal operation.
 Refer to Figure 10 below.